ibm-cloud-docs/vmwaresolutions/services/removingzertodr.md

    4. Return the private portable subnet that was ordered for Zerto Virtual Replication communication to {{site.data.keyword.cloud_notm}}  infrastructure.
    5. Remove the charges of the Zerto disaster recovery service from your {{site.data.keyword.cloud_notm}} billing statement.

-      **Note**: You are billed until the end of the billing cycle for the removed Zerto disaster recovery service.
+      **Note:** You are billed until the end of the billing cycle for the removed Zerto disaster recovery service.

 ## Results